INFORMSJoC/2021.0094/data/README.md

-# Data for replication
+# Data for replication the experiments in TARP

-Here is the data needed for replicating the experiments.
+The folder data contains all the parameters and samples used in our experiments.

+The files include the data sets that have already been generated for instances in Table 11 (Appendix EC.5).
+The users can also use the code to generate more instances for testing.